‘The Young And The Restless’ Recap For Tuesday: Devon Goes Wild!

 — Young and Restless (@YandR_CBS) November 20, 2018

-Then, talk turned to how Rey knew Mia wasn’t over Arturo (Jason Canela) when he married her, and eventually he worked more and stayed away.
+Then, talk turned to how Rey knew that Mia wasn’t over Arturo (Jason Canela) when he married her, and eventually he worked more and stayed away.
 That drove Mia into Arturo’s arms.
-Rey told Sharon he wants to fix things with Mia, and Sharon realized Rey loves his wife.
+Rey told Sharon that he wants to fix things with Mia, and Sharon realized that Rey loves his wife.

 Later, Sharon and Victoria marveled at how clear their faces were on the footage.
-Victoria ended up smashing the drive with a hammer to destroy all the evidence, but Sharon reminded her they could not trust Tessa.
-Victoria said she wasn’t trusting Tessa.
+Victoria ended up smashing the drive with a hammer to destroy all of the evidence, but Sharon reminded her they could not trust Tessa.
+Victoria said that she wasn’t trusting Tessa.
 Inquisitr‘s Y&R spoilers reveal that tomorrow Victoria reaches out to her ex-husband Billy, but can he help?

-Finally, the Ashbys planned to visit Lily (Christel Khalil) in prison for Thanksgiving, but Devon (Bryton James) wasn’t around.
-Later, Nate (Brooks Darnell) realized the Devon blew off his family to host a work party, and he confronted Devon, but Devon said he’d already seen Lily plenty.
+Finally, the Ashby’s planned to visit Lily (Christel Khalil) in prison for Thanksgiving, but Devon (Bryton James) wasn’t around.
+Later, Nate (Brooks Darnell) realized that Devon blew off his family to host a work party — and he confronted Devon, but Devon said that he’d already seen Lily plenty.